Choo-Choo-Oreo/aNCFO_cco/README.md

 Only the Steam account **[Choo_Choo_Oreo](https://steamcommunity.com/id/Choo_Choo_Oreo)** is authorized to publish this mod on Steam.

 **Note on Usage:**
-- You are permitted to use any of the **CODE** in this mod for your own mod as you see fit.
-- **Graphics from this mod are NOT permitted for use.**
 - Contributions by other mod developers or modders (listed below) have been integrated where noted; this file serves solely to acknowledge their contributions and to track imported content.

 ---